smartHomeHub/SmartIR/docs/FAN.md

 **name** (Optional): The name of the device<br />
 **unique_id** (Optional): An ID that uniquely identifies this device.
 If two devices have the same unique ID, Home Assistant will raise an exception.<br />
 **device_code** (Required): ......
 (Accepts only positive numbers)<br />
 **controller_data** (Required): The data required for the controller to function.
-Enter the IP address of the Broadlink device or the MQTT topic on which to send commands.<br />
+Enter the IP address of the Broadlink device (must be an already configured device) or the MQTT topic on which to send commands.<br />
 **power_sensor** (Optional): *entity_id* for a sensor that monitors whether your device is actually On or Off.
 This may be a power monitor sensor.
 (Accepts only on/off states)<br />

 ## Example (using broadlink controller):